Blog

 Christopher Kovel

-Chris is a researcher, designer, podcaster, photographer, and writer.
-He is the founder of The Universal Lens, Co-founder and Head of UX at Flavr, and Co-host of The YouX Podcast.
+Chris is a researcher, product designer, podcaster, photographer, and writer.
+He is VP of User Experience Research at JP MorganChase, Co-founder of FlavrPro, and Co-host of The YouX Podcast.
+He is also former Head of Research at First Abu Dhabi Bank, one of the biggest banks in the world.

 7 min. read